ewhitley/CDAKit/CDAKit/README.md

 print(myOutboundCDAXML)
 ```

-### Enabling Support for "Indeterminate" CDA Formats
+### Importing: Enabling Support for "Indeterminate" CDA Formats
 CDAKit uses the `templateId` OIDs within the XML file's `ClinicalDocument` header to determine format (found in `bulk_record_importer`).

 * **C32**: 2.16.840.1.113883.3.88.11.32.1
 * **CCDA**: 2.16.840.1.113883.10.20.22.1.2
 * **QRDA1**: 2.16.840.1.113883.10.20.24.1.2 (_Not yet supported and will intentinoally throw an error_)

 By default, failing to detect any of those OIDs will result in a document parsing exception.
 Some document templates may contain valid CDA, but will not use one of those OIDs.
-They might, instead, use the "US General Realm" header.
+They might, instead, use only the "US General Realm" header.

 * **"MAYBE"**: 2.16.840.1.113883.10.20.22.1.1 (US General Realm header)